 Had I paid for travel/table, I’d have busted my entire fall budget at home to do the one convention.
 Whatever I made at the table, I spent eating during my stay (and spent more).
 If I’m going to travel, it’s going to be TRAVEL, with Marge, to see friends/family, not to do cons.

-I’m often asked which cons I’ll be at and it’s hard to quickly explain in a sound bite that I stay close to home just because of cost.
-If I do a New York show, it’s because I have family living in the area that I can visit and save money on hotels by crashing at their homes.
+I’m often asked from readers/fans which upcoming comic conventions I’ll be at.
+In general, not too many, as I’ve cut down on going to cons.
+If I do attend a con it’s likely because it’s close to home (because of cost), and if I do a show out of town it’s usually because I have family living in the area that I can visit and save money on hotels by crashing at their homes.

 Another big deterrent is the time involved, which if it coincides with a tight deadline can be MURDER.
 I’ve tabled at way too many cons where I’ve had to bring work, which just ends up being a disservice to fans looking to say hello and should be avoided at all cost.
 Add to that the time it takes to recover from that kind of scheduling and it’s lose-lose situation all the way around.

 Is tabling at a convention worth the time and effort?
 If you go in ill-prepared you’ll probably just end up pissing money down the drain, with no benefit other than the same enjoyment any random attendee walking through the door could have had.